 When does it extend beyond 5-10 days?: There are about 5 major payment gateways working in the country, 5-6 major acquiring banks who help process payments and about 60 banks which allow for functionality of payments via netbanking or their card network.

 Each refund has to go through at least these three parties and flow of communication for each refund varies as per the combination of these 3 parties.
 Sometimes a refund request gets dropped in the process due to system/network failures and you won’t get the online refund status.
 Whenever this happens, the refund may stay in limbo, until the refund request is initiated again.

 Case 2: Transaction fails but money is still deducted

 The situation: A customer tries to complete a payment on a website but the payment shows up as failed.
-However, the customer is notified by his/her bank that money has been deducted already.
+However, the customer is notified or get online refund status by his/her bank that money has been deducted already.

 - the online website the customer is transacting on,

 - the payment gateway helping collect sensitive details (like OTP or IPIN) and processing payments,